Yocto Kria Support¶

 k26_starter_kits.bit k26_starter_kits.dtsi shell.json

-Add these lines into k26-starter-kits.bb
+Add these lines in k26-starter-kits.bb

 to point to the local firmware: